Analysts Overestimate Netflix's Q1 Revenue Growth

 My calculations

 The important information that is given to us by the management here are the expected net adds domestically and internationally.
-So a 1.5 million net add is expected domestically, while the company expects 3.7 million net add internationally.
-In order to know how this translates into revenue we have to know how much the company gets from every subscriber in one quarter.
-Because it's a subscription based service, this should not be too difficult to calculate.
+So, a 1.5 million net add is expected domestically, while the company expects 3.7 million net add internationally.
+In order to know how this translates into revenue, we have to know how much the company gets from every subscriber in one quarter.
+Because it's a subscription-based service, this should not be too difficult to calculate.

-I calculated the average revenue that Netflix gained from the average subscriptions of the past four quarters and this is what I got:
+I calculated the average revenue that Netflix gained from the average subscriptions of the past four quarters, and this is what I got:

 If we follow this trend, we would add 1.5 x $29 for domestic revenue and 3.7 x $22 internationally to the total revenue.
-This means that 1.5illion net adds domestically and the 3.7 million adds internationally will likely add $127 million in revenue on top of Q4's revenue.
+This means that 1.5 million net adds domestically and the 3.7 million adds internationally will likely add $127 million in revenue on top of Q4's revenue.
 This adds to $2.60 billion.
-Then we also have to consider that these are net adds.
+Then, we also have to consider that these are net adds.
 Since they are not present since the beginning of the quarter, they will not be contributing to the revenue every month.
 As a result, the revenue added will be lower than $127 million.
 If we take half of this, it would mean revenue would be more like $2.54 billion.

-While this of course is far from 100% fool proof, it does give us an indication of what the revenue number should look like.
+While this, of course, is far from 100% fool-proof, it does give us an indication of what the revenue number should look like.

 Conclusion